Tampa Bay Rowdies (1975–1993): NASL: 1975–1984

 On June 19, 1974 George Strawbridge and Beau Rogers, IV purchased an expansion franchise in North American Soccer League for the sum of $25,000 and by July 24 they named Eddie Firmani their coach.
-In October 1974, Alex Pringle becomes the first player to sign with the team.
-On November 21, 1974, the Tampa Bay Professional Soccer Club announced that they would henceforth be known as the Tampa Bay Rowdies.
+In October 1974, Alex Pringle became the first player to sign with the team.
+On November 21, 1974, the Tampa Bay Professional Soccer Club announced that it would henceforth be known as the Tampa Bay Rowdies.
 The Rowdies played ten seasons at Tampa Stadium and won their only Soccer Bowl championship in their 1975 inaugural season, defeating the Portland Timbers 2–0 on August 24.
 The Rowdies also finished as runners-up in 1978 and 1979.
-The team showcased international stars such as midfielder, and team captain Rodney Marsh (England), 1979 league scoring leader Óscar Fabbiani (Chile), swift and forward Steve Wegerle (South Africa), rock-solid defenseman Arsene Auguste (Haiti), 1976 NASL goal scoring champion Derek Smethurst (South Africa), who was also the franchise's all-time leading goal scorer with 57 tallies in 65 games, as well as forward Clyde Best (Bermuda).
+The team showcased international stars such as midfielder and team captain Rodney Marsh (England), 1979 league scoring leader Óscar Fabbiani (Chile), swift and forward Steve Wegerle (South Africa), rock-solid defenseman Arsene Auguste (Haiti), 1976 NASL goal scoring champion Derek Smethurst (South Africa), who was also the franchise's all-time leading goal scorer with 57 tallies in 65 games, and forward Clyde Best (Bermuda).
 Coached along the way by Firmani, John Boyle, Gordon Jago, Al Miller, and Marsh after his retirement, their catch phrase and marketing slogan was "The Rowdies arrrre...a kick in the grass!"

-While no NASL team ever captured a treble, in 1975–76 Tampa Bay came the closest by winning the three different NASL titles available at the time (Soccer Bowl '75, 1976 Indoor Title, 1976 Regular Season title) in succession within twelve months.
-On and off the pitch, the Rowdies would prove to be one of the league's most recognizable brands.
-At one three-year point in their history, the team regularly drew crowds of well over 25,000 a night.
-In 1979 three different matches were attended by over 40,000 people, and the following year two more surpassed the 50,000 mark.
+While no NASL team captured a treble, in 1975–76 Tampa Bay came the closest by successively winning the three different NASL titles then available (Soccer Bowl '75, 1976 Indoor Title, 1976 Regular Season title) within twelve months.
+On and off the pitch, the Rowdies proved to be one of the league's most recognizable brands.
+At one three-year point in their history, the team regularly drew crowds of well over 25,000 spectators per night.
+In 1979, three matches were attended by over 40,000 people, and the following year two more surpassed the 50,000 mark.
 The Rowdies had long-standing rivalries with both the Ft.
 Lauderdale Strikers and the New York Cosmos.

 Following the 1981 season the Dallas Tornado merged with Tampa Bay.
 At the time, Dallas principals Lamar Hunt and Bill McNutt retained a minority stake in the Rowdies.
 Two years later after the 1983 season, Strawbidge, Hunt and McNutt sold the team outright to local investors Stella Thayer, Bob Blanchard and Dick Corbett.